 Research Topics - ROC

 The research domains considered by the ROC Team (Operations Research, Combinatorial Optimization and Constraints) are branches of Operations Research and/or Artificial Intelligence (more specifically Constraint Programming).
-The ROC team proposes various models and algorithms for several classes of combinatorial optimization problems, such as scheduling, vehicle routing and resource allocation problems (more).
+The ROC team proposes various models and algorithms for several classes of combinatorial optimization problems, such as scheduling, vehicle routing, resource allocation problems and more generally combinatorial problems in graphs. (more).